-What Is Third Party Liability Coverage
+What Is Third-Party Liability Coverage

 This coverage will pay for damages that you cause to others in a car accident.
 In case you injure or kill someone in an accident.
 Or caused damage to someone’s property, the legal expenses could be a lot more than you could afford.
-You may not drive in Ontario without third party liability coverage.
+You may not drive in Ontario without third-party liability coverage.
 By law, you are required to carry at least $200,000 in liability coverage.
 You may not operate a vehicle if you don’t.
 It is important to note that this limit is for any one incident.
 You may try to increase this limit.

 The reason is that an accident may cause property damage and or bodily injury.
-But if both happen, then there is a cap of $10,000 for property damage claim under this coverage.
+But if both happen, then there is a cap of $10,000 for property damage claims under this coverage.
 It is highly advised to have liability coverage of up to $1,000,000 or $2,000,000 as the legal costs are steep.
-The settlement could be in the amount of millions of dollars and beyond an average person’s means.
+The settlement could be in the number of millions of dollars and beyond an average person’s means.
 It is also vital to note that this coverage cannot be used to claim damages due to vandalism or theft by a third party.

 What Is Statutory Accident Benefits Coverage

 This coverage pays for benefits when you are injured in an accident.
 It does not matter as to who was at fault for the accident.
-You may claim for medical, caregiver, rehabilitation expenses etc. Since you may not work for some period, you may also claim for income replacement, housekeeping, and non-earner benefits.
+You may claim for medical, caregiver, rehabilitation expenses, etc. Since you may not work for some period, you may also claim income replacement, housekeeping, and non-earner benefits.
 The limits for these can also be increased.
 There had been some updates to this coverage as per the FSCO reform in June 2016.

 The most important updates are as mentioned below;

-- For medical, rehabilitation and attendant care of catastrophic injuries, the benefit has been combined into one.
+- For medical, rehabilitation, and attendant care of catastrophic injuries, the benefit has been combined into one.
 The benefit amount has now been reduced to the single limit of $1,000,000 instead of $2,000,000.

 Direct Compensation – Property Damage (DC-PD) Coverage

 The Direct Compensation Property Damage coverage first started in Quebec way back in 1978.
 This coverage was put in place mostly for dealing with property damage auto claims.
 The DC-PD coverage was started in Ontario in 1990.
-Since then it has been a mandatory coverage on the auto insurance policy.
-This coverage pays for damages to the car, its contents and for not being able to use the car or its contents.
+Since then it has been mandatory coverage on the auto insurance policy.
+This coverage pays for damages to the car, its contents, and for not being able to use the car or its contents.
 The contents loss can be claimed only if it was not goods being transported for a fee.
 Even if someone else is at fault for the damage, you may claim under this coverage from your insurer.
 That is the reason it is called direct compensation.